onehundredfeet/hmecs/README.md

 A side benefit is that a single instance of the tagged class is available in views that require this flag.

 #### @:storage(SINGLETON)
 There can only be one instance of this class and only one entity can own it.
-It is very limited, but very fast.
+It is very limited, but very fast and uses little memory.

 ## Examples
 ```haxe